 In the event systems or operations do not meet safety requirements but are believed to be acceptable for ground and launch operations, Range Safety officials may grant a waiver.
 It is the policy of both Firefly and Range Safety that waivers are used as a recourse and are not considered standard practice.

 Corporate Headquarters

 Firefly's Corporate Office is headquartered in Cedar Park, Texas.
 It is an open engineering environment to encourage collaboration.
-Headquarters also houses the main Mission Control Center (MCC) where major stage tests, operations, and launch can be monitored and supported.

-Figure 19.
+Figure 20.
 Firefly's Texas Headquarters, Production, and Test Facilities

 Production and Test Facilities